Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 4. Face a Light Source — Or Add One

-Poor lighting forces two problems: your face is dark and hard to read (increasing listener effort), and your camera auto-exposes for the bright background behind you (washing out your image).
-Both problems are fixable by facing a window or adding a dedicated light.
+Poor lighting creates two problems: your face is hard to read (increasing listener effort), and your camera auto-exposes for the bright background behind you (washing out your image).
+The fix is simple — face a light source instead of having one behind you.

-Natural light from a window in front of you — not behind — is free and produces flattering, even illumination.
-For rooms where window position isn’t ideal, or for calls after dark, a key light at desk height positioned in front of your face is the most effective single upgrade for video call quality.
+Natural light from a window directly in front of you is free and effective.
+For rooms where window position isn’t ideal, or for calls after dark, a dedicated key light at desk height produces the biggest visible improvement per dollar of any call gear upgrade.
+Participants notice the difference immediately.

 Elgato Key Light Air